sersoft-gmbh/xmlwrangler/README.md

 ### Parsing XMLs

-Parsing existing XMLs can be done using the `Parser` class.
-You can instantiate a parser with either a given `Data` object or a `String` containing the XML.
+Parsing existing XMLs can be done using the static functions on `XMLElement`.
+You can parse either a given `Data` object or a `String` containing the XML.

-Once you have a parser ready, you can call `parse()` on it, and it'll try to parse the XML.
-If that succeeds, it'll return the parsed root object.
-Otherwise it throws whatever error happend along the way.
+If parsing succeeds, the parsed root object is returned.
+Otherwise whatever error happend along the way is thrown.
 Errors thrown are the ones created by `Foundation.XMLParser`.

 ```swift
 do {